 Installing and setting up Google Authenticator on a mobile device

 Before you can log into the HPC clusters for the first time, you will need to install and set up Google Authenticator on at least one mobile device: a smartphone or tablet running Android or iOS.
 (If you don't have one of those devices, please complete Step 1 and then see Step 2, below.)

-Here's the eight-step process for installing and setting up Google Authenticator:
+Here's the nine-step process for installing and setting up Google Authenticator:

 (If you do not have a device capable of running the Google Authenticator app, we recommend using the Authy app.)

 In the Google Play store or iOS App Store on your smartphone or tablet, search for and install "Google Authenticator".

 (Or else, for convenience, click the relevant button below:)